A method to constrain the characteristic angular size of the brightest cosmic-ray sources observed above 57 $\times$ 10^{18} eV: Monte Carlo Algorithm

-The local over-density of potential sources is an important input parameter to our simulations if the actual number density of sources is relatively high (i.e., $\rho \geq 10^{-3}~\mbox{Mpc}^{-3}$).
-For example, a high local over-density means a greater probability for a few nearby (and thereby bright) sources.
-These nearby sources may contribute a significant fraction of the flux even though the total number of sources within the GZK sphere may be relatively large.
+If the distribution of CR* sources is similar to the PSCz VL, then this local over-density may be an important feature.
+A local over-density of sources creates a greater probability for a few nearby (and thereby bright) sources, even though the total number of sources may be relatively high.
+Thus, a local over-density means greater number of source pairs than would otherwise be expected.

-The distribution of nearby large galaxies is known quite well.
-Accurate distance estimates are available that do not depend on recessional velocity, and so are not affected by local fluctuations from the average Hubble flow.
-From Ref. \cite{Karachentsev2} there are 30 large galaxies (i.e., with an absolute blue magnitude $M_B < -19.5$) that are within 8 Mpc.
-The density of galaxies with $M_B < -19.5$ averaged over a large volume is approximately $6 \times 10^{-3}~\mbox{Mpc}^{-3}$ (e.g., see Ref. \cite{Marzke}).
-This implies the number of large galaxies within 8 Mpc is 2 times greater than average.
-This is in good agreement with the PSCz catalog weighted by $\rho / \phi(d)$.

-However, the number density of large galaxies at smaller radii is underestimated by this model.
-For example, there are nine large galaxies that are within 4 Mpc \cite{Karachentsev2}.
-This is approximately 6 times greater than the global average.
-Furthermore, the number of large galaxies within 2 Mpc is 10 times greater than average.
-We list the details of large galaxies that are within 4 Mpc in Table~\ref{table1}.